Good credit scores give access to more than just today's lowest mortgage rates -- they give access to today's best loan

 Plus, for borrowers using conventional loans to buy a home, only an "excellent" credit score grants access to the lowest available rates nationwide.

 With the Mortgage Bankers Association (MBA) projecting $677 billion in purchase mortgages for 2014, and with more than 5 million homes expected to be sold this year, today's home buyers can "help themselves" by priming their personal credit scores as much as possible.

-Buying a home in 2014?
+Buying a home?
 Understand how credit scores work, and take steps to improve your personal score.

 Credit reports are an official record of your financial history, detailing everything from auto loans you've taken, to credit card balances you've carried, to liens and bankruptcies linked to your name.